Can Latisse cause any side effects I should be aware of? If so, what are they and how long do Latisse side effects last?

 Latisse side effects

-One more very rare risk is an increase in brown pigmentation in the irises in green or hazel eyes.
-However, I haven't see this occur with any of my patients to date.
-In fact, the Medical Injector who works at my practice has green eyes and hasn't experienced any darkening of her eyes, even though she has been using Latisse for over a year.
+One very rare risk is an increase in brown pigmentation in the irises in green or hazel eyes.
+However, I haven't seen this occur with any of my patients to date.

 Side Effects of Latisse

 There has been information floating around about Latisse changing eye color.
 First, Latisse was developed from prescription drops used to treat Glaucoma called Lumigan©.
 Lumigan is an FDA approved eye drop prescription since 2001, meant to be placed directly on the eye daily.
 In the original Lumigan FDA clinical trials, there was a 1% incidence of hyperpigmentation (or darkening) of the eye color (the iris) in patients with hazel or light brown eyes.
 In the six years since the release of Latisse there has been NO REPORTED CASES of eye color change due to Latisse that I am aware of.
 With Latisse the product is applied along the lash line and studies have shown when properly placed, little if any gets on the eye itself.
 As such, the safety literature that accompanies Latisse mentions this rare risk of a reaction and permanent darkening of your eye color.

 There is also the potential for increased brown iris pigmentation which is likely to be permanent.
 Increased iris pigmentation has occurred when bimatoprost solution was administered.
 Patients with light blue eyes or green would need to be careful of this.

 Potential for unexpected hair growth can also be a side effect if Latisse repeatedly touches the same area of skin outside the treatment area.